vikash-ftw/Hyperledger-Fabric-v2/README.md

 ```bash
 ./scripts/start_explorer.sh
 ```
+Now you can access the Explorer UI on browser with port **8080**.

+If facing any error in accessing Explorer UI then check the container logs of explorer via `docker logs <container_name/Id>` command, there are two explorer containers one for explorer database and another one for main explorer.
+So check the main explorer container with name `explorer.mynetwork.com` and image name `ghcr.io/hyperledger-labs/explorer`.

 ### On Chain to Off Chain Data Sync

 Syncing On Chain blocks data to Off Chain database for following below purpose -

 - Handle `complex queries`.
 - To create `analytics` and `statistical` dashboard therefore handle its `repeated query load` via Off Chain database.
-Therefore generating `less load on the On Chain ledger` and `enhancing its performance`.
+This reduces the On Chain ledger network load.

 First Run the mongodb in a Dockerized way.